 Before using strong words in the comments, please consider:

 My intention with the map wasn’t to advertize or ridicule any particular country (I didn’t know the numbers beforehand).
-I just created a visualization of statistical data based on a highly-cited scientific paper (see below).Lower access to quality education anywhere in the world is in no one’s interest (maybe apart from politicians and companies wanting to conrol people).
+I just created a visualization of statistical data based on a highly-cited scientific paper, just like I have done for dozens of other maps.Lower access to quality education anywhere in the world is in no one’s interest (maybe apart from politicians and companies wanting to conrol people).
 The correct question we should ask therefore is: What is the reason behind the trends we see?
 What can we, the European society, do to help countries with worse performing education systems?

 Update: Lynn, Vanhanen (2012)